intel/llvm/sycl/doc/DeviceGlobal.md

 mangled name is not unique in this case.
 For these variables, we use the mangled name and append a unique suffix.

-Each device global variable that has the `device_image_life` property is also decorated with the `sycl-device-global-image-life` attribute.
+Each device global variable that has the `device_image_scope` property is also decorated with the `sycl-device-global-image-life` attribute.

 Note that language rules ensure that `device_global` variables are always